Mnemonics

 Mnemonic 1: thinking distance in feet = speed in mph

-Notice the “Thinking” column.
-At 20 mph, thinking distance is 20 ft.
-At 30 mph, 30 ft.
-At 70 mph, 70 ft.
-Speed in miles per hour equals thinking distance in feet — a near-perfect 1-to-1 mapping.
-(In metres, it’s roughly 0.3× speed; the feet version is the cleaner mental shortcut.)
+The Highway Code prints the “Thinking” column in metres, but convert it and a pattern falls out.
+Six metres at 20 mph is 20 ft.
+Nine metres at 30 mph is 30 ft.
+Twenty-one metres at 70 mph is 70 ft.
+Speed in miles per hour equals thinking distance in feet — near enough 1-to-1 at every row.
+(In metres it is roughly 0.3× speed; the feet version is the cleaner mental shortcut.)

 Mnemonic 2: stopping distance multipliers